etiennebr/rstdocs/stereo.rst

 several elevations are available on a DSM cell, the highest one is kept.

-First, an important point is that it is often a good idea to rework the disparity map given by the application to only keep relevant disparities.
+First, an important point is that it is often a good idea to rework the disparity map given by the *BlockMatching* application to only keep relevant disparities.
 For this purpose, we can use the output optimal metric image and filter disparities with respect to this value.

 For example, if we used Normalized Cross-Correlation (NCC), we can keep only disparities where optimal metric value is superior to :math:`0.9`.